chtenb/chtenb.github.io/blog/lush.md

 At the top level, the outermost parameters are optional if the command is typed on one line.

 ## Builtin Macros
-- `program`: Define a program
+- `program`: Define a program.
-- `install`: Make a program available under a given name
+- `install`: Make a program available under a given name.
 - `out` / `err`: They both take any number of values as argument and write them to stdout and stderr respectively.
 - `case`: takes one command to run and then one or more programs (continuations) to run for each possible exit code, starting with 0.
 The case command itself exits with code 1 if there is no matching branch for the received exit code, and otherwise with the exit code returned by the activated continuation.